Adopted Dog is the King of Queens

 We always knew adopting a dog would change our lives, but we never knew how much he would change the world around us.
 Ernie’s little light shines so brightly, and we will keep on helping it shine for all the world to see.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Sarah won Korean K9 Rescue in Middle Village, New York a 2019 Holiday Wishes award.